Copyright Act of 1976: Registration and deposit

 According to section 408 of the Act, registration of a work with the Copyright Office is not a prerequisite for copyright protection.
 The Act does, however, allow for registration, and gives the Copyright Office the power to promulgate the necessary forms.
 Aside from Copyright Office paperwork, the Act requires only that one copy, or two copies if the work has been published, be deposited with the Office to accomplish registration.
 Though registration is not required for copyright protection to attach to a work, section 411 of the Act does require registration before a copyright infringement action by the creator of the work can proceed.
 Even if registration is denied, however, an infringement action can continue if the creator of the work joins the Copyright Office as a defendant, requiring the court to determine the copyrightability of the work before addressing the issue of infringement.

-Termination rights

-The Act also codified the ability for writers and other artists that license their work to others to act on termination rights 35 years after the publication of the work.
-This was intended to allow these people to renegotiate licenses at the later period if the value of the original work was not apparent at the time or creation.
-This protection only applies to works made after 1978, and does not apply to works made for hire.
-The law requires the creator to issue notice of termination at least 2 years prior to the 35-year date giving the rights holder time to prepare.
+Industry-specific provisions

+Music industry

+The 1976 Act revised and clarified the existing compulsory license for mechanical reproductions of copyrighted nondramatic musical works.